 But it's not just Israel that failed, which is why there's another connection I must mention.
 In Genesis 3, the first Adam was tested, but he failed the test.
 So what did God do?
 He sent another Adam into the world-that's how Paul refers to Christ in Romans 5.
 And when tempted the Last Adam proved faithful, and the merit of His accomplishment is given to those who believe in Him.
-As Romans 5:19 explains, "For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many were made sinners, so also through the obedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous."
+As Romans 5:19 explains, "For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous."